Man who helped Southport knife victims recalls ‘horror’ of that day

 He said: “The horror will live with me forever.”

-The police and paramedics arrived and Mr Verite managed to pick up Bebe from the floor as he ran and shouted for help.
+As the police and paramedics arrived, Mr Verite managed to pick Bebe up from the floor and ran and shouted for help.

-Mr Verite recalled that he and his friend cried as they stayed with an injured girl and fetched equipment for the paramedics.
+Mr Verite said he and his friend cried as they stayed with an injured girl and fetched equipment for the paramedics.

-He saw a paramedic triage the patients and having to decide which child needed the most urgent care.
+He saw a paramedic triage the victims and have to decide which child needed the most urgent care.

-He told The Sun: “It was hard seeing her because, while it was nice, I was also thinking, ‘Someone’s just lost theirs’.”
+He told the newspaper: “It was hard seeing her because, while it was nice, I was also thinking, ‘Someone’s just lost theirs’.”